arnaudober/python_exercises/README.md

 ### 4. Messenger extension
 The exercise is about extending an existing class, to implement custom methods.
 I also added some minor features like clearing the messages after printed them out, or declaring the messages array as a private attribute, so it's inaccessible outside of the class definition.

+### 5. Band Name Generator
+From Udemy Python Bootcamp 2023.
+Generates a band name based on hometown and pet's name, input by the user.

+### 6. Tip Calculator
+From Udemy Python Bootcamp 2023.
+Calculates a tip by asking the total bill, percentage tip and number of people to split with.